Every day we aim to Make a Difference!

 Sky Tower Stair Challenge for charity

-We put our fittest team members forward for one of our toughest challenges yet - climbing the 1,103 stairs of the Auckland Sky Tower for a very important cause; to raise money for Leukaemia & Blood Cancer NZ and for the six New Zealanders every day that are diagnosed blood related cancers.
-The fundraising target was $5,000 but the whole office, industry partners, friends and family rallied behind the Stray team and we raised a whopping $8,082!
+We put our fittest team members to the ultimate challenge, two years in a row!
+Climbing the 1,103 stairs of the Auckland Sky Tower is no easy feat but when it's done to raise money for Leukaemia & Blood Cancer NZ and for the six New Zealanders every day that are diagnosed blood related cancers, it's worth it.
+The fundraising target was $5,000 but the whole office, industry partners, friends and family rallied behind the Stray team and both years we SMASHED it.
+In 2017, we raised a whopping $8,082!
 That placed Stray in the top 10 highest fundraising teams in New Zealand!
-Read more >

-We raised $8,082 for Leukaemia & Blood Cancer New Zealand!
+We raised over $ 13,000 for Leukaemia & Blood Cancer New Zealand!

 Driver Sustainability Education Programme

 We provide all of our drivers with Safe and Fuel Efficient Driving training (SAFED).
 We have fuel monitoring systems and special training programmes so our drivers consciously try to drive in a way that reduces fuel consumption.
-We also train our road crew to promote recycling and to educate the passengers on important things like reducing single use plastic; saying 'No' to plastic bags, refilling water bottles with New Zealand's clean, pure water straight out of the tap, and using keep-cups for coffee.
+We also train our road crew to promote recycling and to educate the passengers on important things like reducing single use plastic; saying 'No' to plastic bags, refilling water bottles and using keep-cups for coffee.

 We've reduced our fuel consumption by approximately 5-6% since introducing SAFED training!